ataylor24/llm_algorithmic_reasoning/README.md

 - **Exact Match Accuracy:** Measures the correctness of the final output.
 - **Intermediate Steps Accuracy:** Evaluates the accuracy of intermediate steps.

-## Results Interpretation

-- **Exact Match Accuracy:** Indicates the percentage of correct final outputs.
-- **Intermediate Steps Accuracy:** Provides insight into the reasoning process and where the model might be making errors.

 ## Contributing